Customer Privacy Notice

 Clydevalley Financial Solutions Limited provide financial planning solutions and advice through experienced and qualified advisers based in the UK.

-Currently, Clydevalley Financial Solutions Limited Financial Solutions Limited and Quilter Financial Planning (Quilter) jointly determine the purposes and means of processing personal client data relating to giving advice.
+Currently, Clydevalley Financial Solutions Limited and Quilter Financial Planning (Quilter) jointly determine the purposes and means of processing personal client data relating to giving advice.
 This means we’re joint data controllers for these core advice giving activities and therefore responsible for managing this client data and ensuring compliance.

 However, Clydevalley Financial Solutions Limited is solely responsible for some activities, for example any direct marketing that we undertake.